openprocurement/openprocurement.auctions.swiftsure/docs/source/standard/auction.rst

   Originates from `lots.auctions.procurementMethodType`.

   Type of the procedure within the auction announcement.
-The only type is english.
+The given value is sellout.english.

 :procurementMethodDetails:
-  string, auto-generated
+  string, auto-generated, optional

   Originates from `lots.auctions.procurementMethodDetails`.